Good news for software engineers: The coming year is likely to be a good one for you, similar to the previous one.

 Software engineer salary

-Perhaps it’s not surprising given the demand for these IT professionals that, according to the 2019 Robert Half Technology Salary Guide, the salary midpoint for software developers is $115,000.
+Perhaps it’s not surprising given the demand for these IT professionals that, according to the 2019 Robert Half Technology Salary Guide, the salary midpoint for software developers is $124,500.

 You can use our Salary Calculator to adjust an entry-level software engineer salary for your city.

 If only we could all be software engineers, right?
 In case you’re wondering what it takes to make it in this specialty, here’s a list of qualifications: